SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 ```

-It may be the case that you want to load Garage in an alpha version, in such case, you should load the most recent version instead of a stable version
-that may be not defined for a alpha stream.
+It may be the case that you want to load Garage in an alpha version, in such case, you should load the most recent version instead of a stable version that may be not defined for an alpha stream.

 One package is the `Glorp-Core` and there is also a `Glorp-Tests` package.